 - To receive firmware updates you’ll need to have a paid account in GM’s TIS2Web portal.
-It costs roughly $55 to open the account, so that’s an added cost that some people may not fancy.
+It costs some pocket to open the account, so that’s an added cost that some people may not fancy.

 - Doesn’t work on Mac computers, only compatible with Windows PCs.